Employment Tribunal Fees

 In summary, while the Fees Order may have been overly aggressive, employers should prepare for an onslaught of (potentially frivolous) employment claims.

-DLP has substantial experience working with employees and employers to resolve disagreements before
+DLP has substantial experience working with employees and employers to resolve disagreements before filing of claims, negotiating pre-Tribunal settlements, and representing employers at Tribunal.

 Read the full text of the Supreme Court’s judgement.